 Whatever you need to be ready for opportunity, be sure to have it.
-A breathing method is a obvious requirement.
+A breathing method is an obvious requirement.

 Think of your habits and choices when you leave your home.
 What choices have I made that will add value to my departure?

-Wearing dirty clothes, being unkempt, will make you blend in to a sea of nobodies like a single drop of water being added into the ocean.
+Wearing dirty clothes, being unkempt, will make you blend into a sea of nobodies like a single drop of water is added into the ocean.
 Have you tried standing out?
 Have you tried wearing something, presenting yourself in a manner that will invite opportunity herself?
-A suit, even a shirt and a sport-coat will bring much more to you than a t-shirt and sandals.
+A suit, even a shirt, and a sport coat will bring much more to you than a t-shirt and sandals.